Ballot Measure 34-221: Proposed Countywide Vehicle Registration Fee for Road Maintenance

 On July 1, 2014, the Board of County Commissioners approved A-Engrossed Ordinance No. 778, referring the proposed $30 per year ($17 for motorcycles) vehicle registration fee to the voters at the November 4, 2014 general election.
+The proposed fee is Ballot Measure 34-221.
 The ordinance also clarifies that the county's share of revenue from the fee could only be used for county road maintenance and operation.
 City revenue may be used only for maintenance and road purposes as outlined in state law.
 If approved by the voters, the fee would take effect for vehicles obtaining initial registration or renewing registrations on or after January 1, 2016.

 Following a public hearing on June 17, the Board of County Commissioners decided to refer the proposed $30 per year ($17 for motorcycles) vehicle registration fee to county voters in November 2014.
 The ordinance will also be amended to clarify how funds from the fee can and cannot be used.
 Related Media Release

 On June 10, 2014, Land Use & Transportation Director Andrew Singelakis and DHM Research presented the results of a recent public opinion survey of Washington County residents on transportation funding issues and the proposed countywide vehicle registration fee at the Board of County Commissioners' work session.
 Key survey findings indicate residents understand the importance of keeping our roads maintained but are evenly split on support for the proposed fee.
 Related Media Release

 On June 3, 2014, the Board of County Commissioners held an initial public hearing on the proposed countywide vehicle registration fee.
 The Board continued the public hearing to June 17, 2014 at 10:00 a.m. in the auditorium of the Charles D. Cameron Public Services Building, 155 N. First Avenue in Hillsboro.